-- It is not necessary to wash the griddle after every use.
-When light cooking is performed and AFTER the griddle has cooled, simply wipe down the surface with a clean cloth or paper towel.
-The oils in the food which cooked on the griddle surface will naturally season the griddle providing a "natural" non-stick surface. - · After heavy cooking is completed and the griddle is still warm enough to create steam, pour a small amount of club soda at room temperature directly on the griddle.
-Using a metal spatula, pull oils and food particles toward the trough in front.
-Wipe entire surface with a paper towel.
-Follow with the seasoning process of applying oil. - Keeping the griddle well seasoned will prevent the griddle from developing surface rust.
-If the griddle is not used for a period of time, it must be re-seasoned.
-The griddle must be re-seasoned each time after it is washed. - Non-stick cooking spray is not recommended as it contains a high water content that has a tendency to burn quickly. - Corn oil is not recommended as it has a high sugar level.
-It will caramelize and burn on the surface making it very difficult to - After using the griddle, always remove the grease trough located in the front.
+- AFTER the griddle has cooled, simply wipe down the surface with a clean cloth or paper towel.
+The chrome griddle plate can then be removed and taken to the sink for easy cleanup - · Non-stick cooking spray is not recommended as it contains a high water content that has a tendency to burn quickly. - Corn oil is not recommended as it has a high sugar level.
+It will caramelize and burn on the surface making it very difficult to remove. - After using the griddle, always remove the grease trough located in the front using the StayCool^{IIII} handle.
 Simply pull the trough towards you and lift out.
 The trough or tray trap needs to be cleaned after each use.
-A fire hazard may occur if grease is accumulated in the trough. - Note it is normal for the griddle to darken over time.
-This is the sign of a well seasoned griddle. - Important: Never flood a hot griddle with cold water.
-This thermal shock promotes griddle warping and can cause the griddle to crack if continued over a period of - For heavy duty cleaning, Viking Range, LLC offers a Griddle Cleaning Kit (model #GCK).
-This fast and effective commercial grade cleaning system will clean your griddle in a matter of minutes.
-To order, contact your local dealer or order on the our website at vikingrange.com
+A fire hazard may occur if grease is accumulated in the trough. - Important: Never flood a hot griddle with cold water.
+This thermal shock promotes griddle warping and can cause the griddle to crack if continued over a period of time.